The University of Wisconsin Press

 Laura Grimaldi is managing editor for the Italian publisher, Il Saggiatore.
 She is internationally regarded for her work as a writer, critic, and translator.
 The author of ten novels, including Monsieur Bovary, Il Sospetto (Suspicion), La Colpa (Guilt), and La Paura (Fear), her books have been translated into nine languages.
 She has also translated into Italian the work of Ernest Hemingway, E.L.
 Doctorow, Scott Turow, and Zadie Smith.
 Robin Pickering-Iazzi, professor of Italian and Comparative Literature at the University of Wisconsin–Milwaukee, is the author, editor, and translator of many books.

-A press kit is available for Suspicion by following these links:
+A press kit is available for Suspicion.

-Cover of Grimaldi is a moody green with a woman's face hauntingly gazing from the upper left.
+cover of Grimaldi is a moody green with a woman's face hauntingly gazing from the upper left

-LC: 91-026346 PQ
+LC: 2003005651 PQ

 256 pp. 5 x 8 1/2

-Cloth $19.95 t
+ISBN 978-0-299-18860-3 Cloth $19.95 t

 Wisconsin edition for sale only in the United States and U.S. dependencies, and in Canada.

-Home | Books | Journals | Events | Textbooks | Authors | Related | Search | Order | Contact
+Home | Books | Journals | Events | Text | Placement | Authors | Related | Search | Order | Contact

-If you have trouble accessing any page in this web site, contact Kirt Murray, Web manager.
+If you have trouble accessing any page in this web site, contact our Web manager.

-© 2010, The Board of Regents of the University of Wisconsin System
+© 2003, The Board of Regents of the University of Wisconsin System